rabbitmq/rabbitmq-website/site/publishers.md

 Client libraries may also collect metrics.
 [RabbitMQ Java client](/api-guide.html#metrics) is one example.
-These metrics can provide insight into application-specific architecture (e.g. what publishing component publishes unrooutable messages) that RabbitMQ nodes cannot infer.
+These metrics can provide insight into application-specific architecture (e.g. what publishing component publishes unroutable messages) that RabbitMQ nodes cannot infer.

 ## <a id="concurrency" class="anchor" href="#concurrency">Concurrency Considerations</a>